rails/rails/guides/source/error_reporting.md

 end
 ```

-Any options you pass will be passed on the error subscribers.
+Any options you pass will be passed on to the error subscribers.

 ### Error-reporting Options